ThrillStays

 • Morocco (April-September): 2mm spring suit or boardshorts

 Safety: Portuguese beaches have excellent lifeguard coverage during summer.
 Moroccan beaches generally do not.
-Know your limits, surf with others, and be aware of rip currents, especially at exposed beach breaks.
+Know your limits, surf with others, and be aware of rip currents at exposed beach breaks.
+See our adventure travel safety guide for ocean safety protocols and how to read rip current patterns.

 Respect: At Coxos, Anchor Point, and other premium spots, respect the locals.
 Sit wide for the first 20 minutes and watch.
 Do not paddle straight to the peak.
 Do not drop in.
 These waves are someone’s home break.